Summary of Current Department & Faculty Research

 - EEG (brainwave) control of aircraft

 Dr. Charles Yang - Research interests include solid mechanics, mechanics of materials, mechanics of advanced composite materials, and adhesively bonded joints.
-Current/recent research includes the following:
+Current/recent research includes the following (see also this link for publications - click here):

 - Bonded repair of composite airframe laminate and sandwich structures